SeemaMaitrey/Metmix-Repo/README.md

 Hi YouTube.
 Metmix here
+This is the official Metmix's repo.
-Well, We will provide you many coding stuff like: exercises, notes etc.
+Here we will provide you many coding stuff.
 Hope you stay with us.

 Happy Day, Happy life.
--Team Metmix